 Now add a Skeleton Blend between the reverse foot skeletonmirror and rigpose node you were just using.
-Rename the node to skeletonblend\heels and set the World Space checkbox to On.
-Now feed the output of the skeletonblend\controls node into the second input.
+Rename the node to skeletonblend\heels and set the World Space checkbox to On and weight1 to 1.
+Now feed the output of the skeletonblend controls node into the second input.